 - all employees and contractors of WIN Higher Education who are responsible for providing educational and all related services to our students.
-This includes:

-- at the institution's campus;

-- o off-campus as part of facilitating industry visits, work placement;

-- online or via distance learning;

-- o over the phone; or

-- through other modes as approved by the WIN Higher Education management; and

-- all students of WIN Higher Education.
+This includes: - at the institution's campus, including all controlled buildings, facilities, premises and equipment; - off-campus as part of facilitating industry visits, work placement, professional or practical work, including field trips; - online, over the phone, using online platforms including social media, or via distance learning, including activities using information or communication technologies associated with WIN Higher Education; - o clubs, associations, societies that fall within the Institutions communities; or - any other activities sponsored, controlled or supervised by WIN Higher Education; - o through other modes as approved by the WIN Higher Education management; and - all students of WIN Higher Education.